BaiyangZhang/BaiyangZhang.github.io/_posts/2024-05-29-Tsallis-Statistics-in-Logistic-Regression.md

 **Subgradient Method**

 The subgradient method is an optimization technique used for minimizing non-differentiable convex functions.
 It is a generalization of the gradient descent method.
 Instead of using gradients, it uses subgradients, which are generalizations of gradients for non-differentiable functions.
+A very nice introduction of subgradients and subdifferential can be found [here](https://web.stanford.edu/class/ee364b/lectures/subgradients_notes.pdf), in the following we only outline the key concepts.

 Key Concepts:

 1. Subgradient: For a convex function $f$ at a point $x$, a vector $g$ is a subgradient if:

 $$
    f(y) \geq f(x) + g^T (y - x) \quad \text{for all } y \in \mathbb{R}^n.
 $$